kellyfinke/BLAST-DIAMOND-Cloud-VM/README.md

 ```
 For more info: https://cloud.google.com/sdk/gcloud/reference/beta/compute/ssh

 The Google Cloud SDK installation includes PuTTy, which is used to ssh into the VM.
-You can type `exit` to exit
+You can type `exit` to exit PuTTy and return to your command prompt.

-Back in your terminal, you can transfer your query files to your virtual machine using:
+Back in your command prompt, you can transfer your query files to your virtual machine using:

 https://cloud.google.com/compute/docs/instances/transfer-files

-gcloud compute scp samples.fasta kellyfinke1201@diamond-instance:~

 ```
 gcloud beta compute scp [PATH TO FILE] [USER@]INSTANCE:DESTINATION

-# For example, using my gmail account name and the name of my instance (From the directory where protein_queries.fasta is stored, though you could also just give the path to you sequences):
+# For example, using my gmail account name and the name of my instance (called from the directory where protein_queries.fasta is stored, though you could also just give the path to you sequences):
 # gcloud compute scp protein_queries.fasta kellyfinke1201@blast-diamond-instance:queries/protein_queries.fasta
 ```